garrisonsun/End-to-end-atttack-detection-and-mitigation-framework/index.md

-We apply advances of game theory, control theory and machine learning to improve the robustness of vehicle platoons with an end-to-end attack detection and mitigation framework.
+We utilize recent advances in machine learning, game theory and control theory to improve the robustness of vehicle platoons with an end-to-end attack detection and mitigation framework.

 ## Video Demo